pona-la/lipu-sona/pages/tokipona/dictionary.md

 % july 2020

 This is a list of all official words in toki pona as described on the pages from 1 to 12, arranged alphabetically.
+You can click on the words to get to the lesson they get introduced in.
 Each word is listed with different meanings depending on which parts of speech it can be used as.

 The "adjective" definition applies to both adjectives and adverbs, as the only